ArisBee/aristidebouix.cloud/content/en/policy.md

 ### __Logging__

 Cloudfront writes information about certain client-side request to so-called log files.
 I use these log files to detect attack-like behavior and to improve the site services.
-Those log files are automatically encrypted using S3 server-side-encryption and deleted after 30 days.
+Those log files are automatically encrypted using S3 server-side-encryption (SSE) and deleted after 30 days.

 ## __Personal data third parties process for me__